simon-ritchie/apysc/docstring_markdowns/apysc/_geom/path_bezier_2d.md

 **[Returns]**

 - `svg_str`: str
-  - A path's SVG string created with the current setting.
+  - A SVG path string was created with the current setting.

 ### `update_path_data` method docstring